Coder-Nicki/childcare_centre_api/README.md

 - Not all open-source applications will support a PostgreSQL database.
 (Sharda, 2021).

 Comparison to other DBMS:
 Other Database management systems are MySQL, Oracle, MongoDB, Cassandra and more.
 Databases are divided into two groups; relational databases and non-relational databases also referred to as SQL and NoSQL databases.
 PostgreSQL is a relational database system.
 Another similar relational database is MySQL.
 MySQL has a very plain structure and style that is very easy to learn and use and it has cloud compatibility.
 The drawbacks of MySQL is that it is owned by Oracle and is not completely open source like PostgreSQL.
 This means that there is not as much open source support and the developer will have to pay the corperate owners for support.
 MySQL is also not easily scalable, it will be a very complex effort to do so.
 Also MySQL doesn't completely follow SQL specific standards.
 MySQL is best for small web based solutions with a small volume of data.
 In comparison, PostgreSQL is completely open source and has a strong community where you can always expect free and prompt assistance.
-PostgreSQL also has better vertical scalabilty than MySQL which allows the database to grow if needed.
+PostgreSQL also has better vertical scalabilty than MySQL which allows the database to grow if needed. (altexsoft, 2021)

 Overall, PostgreSQL is a great fit as a DBMS for this API project to store and query the data in an organised and defined way and has the potential to be able to scale larger if needed in the future.
 For a novice developer, there is also free community support available which is an added extra for this database design.